dr4k0nia/archived_dr4k0nia.github.io/_posts/2022-10-15-Encrypting-Strings-In-NET.md

 categories: dotnet coding
 ---

 Implementing custom string encryption for .NET binaries utilizing an XOR-based cipher and AsmResolver.
 Encrypting strings is a common practice to slow down static analysis or evade automatic analysis, in this blog post I will explain how I build my own binary-level string obfuscator in C# .NET 6.
+The full code of the project can be found [here.](https://github.com/dr4k0nia/XorStringsNET)

 ## Concept and Structure